Malak-Jazzazi/Malak-Jazzazi/Pricing table/README.md

-This is a simple responsive file
+This is a simple responsive project
 I have used HTML and CSS